By Josh Harnevious, CPA

-Therefore, because of the challenges facing private companies, on July 17, 2019 the FASB issued a proposal delaying the effective date of ASC 842 for an additional year for private companies, meaning, if approved, the adoption of the standard would not be required until January 1, 2021.
+Therefore, because of the challenges facing private companies, FASB voted to delay the effective date of ASC 842 for an additional year for private companies.
+This means that the adoption of the standard is not required until January 1, 2021.

 While the delay in adopting ASC 842 one more year would be beneficial to private companies, more time to implement doesn’t necessarily mean that you can or should ignore it for another year.